streetwriters/notesnook/docs/help/contents/rich-text-editor/rich-text-editor-toolbar.md

 == Desktop/Web
 **Disabled Items** - Tools that are hidden from the toolbar.
 You can drag and drop a tool into this section to remove it from the toolbar.
 == Mobile
 **Disabled Items** - Tools that are hidden from the toolbar.
-Click on the `+` button on a group to view disabled tools and add them back to the toolbar.
+Click the `+` button on a group to view disabled tools and add them back to the toolbar.
 :::

 ### Choose a toolbar preset